AccelerationNet/cl-csv/README.md

 ## Changelog

+* v 1.0.2 - standardized on csv-reader for a name instead of using table in some places and reader in others Updated iterate clauses

 * v 1.0.1 - New parser, same interface, faster and cleaner, and more flexible added data-map-fn, use this to handle null conversion